Special Education Resident Teacher Program

 - Be responsible for clarifying the requirements for internship credits and assigning all grades.

-- Incentives for RTs – The academic year tuition waivers/scholarships, stipends, and mentoring components mentioned above are the greatest incentives for candidates.
+The academic year scholarships awarded, stipends, and mentoring components mentioned above are the greatest incentives for candidates.

-- Incentives for School Districts – Special education teachers in the schools receive support from the RTs with their caseload of students.
-Schools are frequently able to retain the RT as an employee of the school after the two year "on-site interview."
+Special education teachers in the schools receive support from the RTs with their caseload of students.
+Schools are frequently able to retain the RT as an employee of the school after the one year "on-site interview."
 Since the RT is taking University coursework, teachers in the schools benefit from the information RTs learn about best practices and current trends in the field.